GreenBankObservatory/nrqz_admin/README.md

 poetry install

 # All Python dependencies are now installed.
 We now need to configure Django
+# Ensure secrets file will be user-readable only
+umask 077
 # First, copy the env-file template
 cp nrqz_admin/.env.template nrqz_admin/.env
-# Make the file user-readable only
-chmod 600 nrqz_admin/.env
+# Can reset your umask now
 # Now edit the file to set the DATABASE_URL
 ```